Do you know that every one-star rating change on Yelp can make a 5 to 9 percent difference in your sales?

 The report aimed to quantify the impact of photos that appear on Yelp search results.
 Here’s what Yelp found: people searching Yelp for great local businesses spend 2.5 times more time on a business page with photos than on a page without photos.

 Hire a pro.
-There are over 27 million reviews on Yelp – accompanied by millions of photos – and any number of them can show up now that the review website has included images in search results on Yelp.com and Yelp mobile apps.
+There are over 108 million reviews on Yelp (as of Q2 2016) – accompanied by millions of photos – and any number of them can show up now that the review website has included images in search results on Yelp.com and Yelp mobile apps.

 Want to stand out and get your business page noticed?
 Hire a professional photographer who’ll be willing to work with you to achieve the most unique, accurate, and creative representation of your store or business location.
-Your 8-megapixel phone camera is pretty cool for the company’s Instagram feed, but in situations like this wherein the photos can actually make a direct and significant impact on your business, it’s best to hire a pro.
+Your 8-megapixel phone camera will do just fine for the company’s Instagram feed and Snapchat stories, but in situations like this where the photos can actually make a direct and significant impact on your business, it’s best to hire a pro.

 Prepare for the shoot.
 It’s a good idea to talk to your photographer before the shoot and strategize.
 Also, think about what kinds of images best reflect what your business is all about.
-If you run a restaurant, for example, then you might want to prepare a special recipe for generating mouth-watering food shots.
+If you run a restaurant, for example, then you might want to prepare your best-sellers and specialties for those mouth-watering food shots.
 If you manage a hotel, maybe you can schedule the shoot on a day when your classiest, cleanest, most awe-inspiring room (or suite) is available.
 And don’t forget to remind your employees to unleash extra-wide smiles in front of the camera!